Plague and Other Yersinia Infections

 Prior vaccination does not exclude plague; clinical illness may occur in vaccinated people.

-Patients with pulmonary symptoms or signs should have a chest x-ray, which shows a rapidly progressing pneumonia in pneumonic plague.
+Patients with pulmonary symptoms or signs should have a chest radiograph, which shows a rapidly progressing pneumonia in pneumonic plague.
 The white blood cell count is usually 10,000 to 20,000/mcL (10 to 20 × 109/L) with numerous immature neutrophils.

 Treatment of Plague

-Before antibiotics (1900–1941), case fatality among those infected with plague in the US was 66%.
+Before antibiotics (1900–1941), case fatality among those infected with plague in the United States was 66%.
 By 1990–2010, antibiotic treatment of plague reduced case fatality to 11% (1).

 Treatment references

 1. 1.
 CDC: What is the death rate of plague?
-Accessed 03/14/2022.
+Accessed March 22, 2024.

 2. 2.
 Nelson CA, Meaney-Delman D, Fleck-Derderian S, et al: Antimicrobial treatment and prophylaxis of plague: Recommendations for naturally acquired infections and bioterrorism response.
-MMWR Recomm Rep 70(3);1–27, 2021. doi: 10.15585/mmwr.rr7003a1
+MMWR Recomm Rep 70(3);1–27, 2021. doi:10.15585/mmwr.rr7003a1

 Prevention of Plague

 All pneumonic plague contacts should be under medical surveillance.
 Temperature should be taken every 4 hours for 6 days.
-They and others in close contact with patients who have plague pneumonia or in direct contact with infected body fluids or tissues should receive oral prophylaxis for 7 days with
+They and others in close contact with patients who have plague pneumonia or who are in direct contact with infected body fluids or tissues should receive oral prophylaxis for 7 days with (1)

 Key Points